rancher/rke2-docs/docs/security/hardening_guide.md

 This can be remediated by updating the `automountServiceAccountToken` field to `false` for the `default` service account in each namespace.

-**Remediation**
-You can manually update this field on service accounts in your cluster to pass the control as described [above](#configure-default-service-account).

-### Control 5.3.2
-Ensure that all Namespaces have Network Policies defined

-**Rationale**
-Running different applications on the same Kubernetes cluster creates a risk of one compromised application attacking a neighboring application.
-Network segmentation is important to ensure that containers can communicate only with those they are supposed to.
-A network policy is a specification of how selections of pods are allowed to communicate with each other and other network endpoints.

-Network Policies are namespace scoped.
-When a network policy is introduced to a given namespace, all traffic not allowed by the policy is denied.
-However, if there are no network policies in a namespace all traffic will be allowed into and out of the pods in that namespace.

-**Remediation**
-This can be remediated by starting RKE2 with the `profile` flag set in the configuration file as described [above](#rke2-configuration).

 ## Conclusion

 If you have followed this guide, your RKE2 cluster will be configured to pass the CIS Kubernetes Benchmark.
-You can review our CIS Benchmark Self-Assessment Guide [v1.6](cis_self_assessment16.md) or [v1.23](cis_self_assessment123.md) to understand how we verified each of the benchmarks and how you can do the same on your cluster.
+You can review our CIS Self-Assessment Guides to understand how we verified each of the benchmarks and how you can do the same on your cluster.